🔼The name Mica(h): Summary

 - The father of Mattaniah, a Levite at the time of the post-exilic restoration (Nehemiah 11:17).

 🔼Etymology and meaning of the name Micah

 The name Mica(h) consists of two parts.
-The first bit is מי (mi), the common inquisitive particle that seeks after identity: who?
+The first bit is מי (mi), the common inquisitive particle that seeks after identity: who?:

-Which makes the name Mica like a rhetorical response to the name Michaiah: Who Is Like YHWH? (and as a show of trust in Him:) Who Is Afraid?
+Which makes the name Mica like a rhetorical response to the name Michaiah: Who Is Like YHWH? (and as a show of trust in him:) Who Is Afraid?

-For a meaning of the name Micha(h), NOBSE Study Bible Name List reads Who Is Like Yahweh?
+For a meaning of the name Mica(h), NOBSE Study Bible Name List reads Who Is Like Yahweh?
 Jones' Dictionary of Old Testament Proper Names reads a rather enigmatic Who Is Like Unto The Lord?
 Both obviously treat the name Mica(h) as if it were Michaiah.